ibm-cloud-docs/vmwaresolutions/vmonic/faq-v2t-migration.md

 ## I have VMware workloads on {{site.data.keyword.cloud_notm}} bare metal servers with vSphere 6.5 and 6.7 and the support is ending.
 I am not using NSX for my workloads.
 What do I need to do keep the environment supported, and what options do I have?
 {: #faq-v2t-migration-6x-classic}

-General support for VMware vSphere® 6.x ends on 15 October 2022.
+General support for VMware vSphere® 6.x ended on 15 October 2022.
 For IBM-provided licenses, IBM has negotiated an extension for to support vSphere 6.5 and 6.7 until 4 November 2022 so that you can complete your migrations.
 For more information, see [End of general support for vSphere 6.5 and vSAN 6.5 or 6.6](https://kb.vmware.com/s/article/83223){: external} and [VMware product lifecycle matrix](https://lifecycle.vmware.com/#/){: external}.

 Instances with {{site.data.keyword.cloud_notm}} bare metal servers vSphere 6.7 servers are not orderable after 21 June 2022. {{site.data.keyword.cloud_notm}} support for ordering all update levels of vSphere 6.5 ended on 10 October 2021, and vSphere 6.5 will not be orderable after 21 June 2022.